APAP vs CPAP: Which One Should You Choose?

 CPAP machines come with a tube and a mask.
 People who are not used to this, at first find it hard to adapt to wearing masks, due to the suffocation and claustrophobic feeling.
 Find some tips to get used to your CPAP machines here.

-One of the significant drawbacks of CPAP machines is the same inspiratory pressure (IPAP) and expiratory pressure(EPAP).
-The high pressure leads to the following problems:
+One of the significant drawbacks of CPAP machines is the same inspiratory or inhalation pressure (IPAP) and expiratory or exhalation pressure(EPAP).
+The higher pressure leads to the following problems:

 - Difficulty in exhaling.

 CPAP machines have some minor side effects such as: